donnieprakoso/copilot.rocks/cookbook/docs/implementing-architectural-patterns/20-implementing-saga-pattern.md

 ## Step-by-step Guide

-Don't forget to get to do the steps already mentioned in the "Tutorial Preparation".
-The steps described below, will skip the `copilot init` and `copilot env` sections and assume that you already have them in your environment.
+Don't forget to do the steps mentioned in the "Tutorial Preparation".
+The steps described below, will skip the `copilot init` and `copilot env` and assume that you already have them completed.
 Therefore, the tutorial will start with deployment services as well as provisioning services with the AWS CDK.

 ### Step 0: Git All Source Codes